rebcabin/tangledown/README.md

 - `get_lines`, which

-  - gets lines, without processing `noweb`, `tangle`, or `block` tags, from a file denoted by its argument, `aFilename`
+  - gets lines, without processing `noweb`, `tangle`, or `block` tags, from its argument, `aFilename`

   - strips out `#raw` and `#endraw` fenceposts

-  - writes out the full file path to a secret place where the [Tangledown Kernel](#section-tangledown-kernel) can pick it up.
+  - writes out the full file path to a secret place where the [Tangledown Kernel](#section-tangledown-kernel) can pick it up

 `get_aFile` can parse command-line arguments that come from either `python` on the command line or from a `Jupitext` notebook, which has a few kinds of command-line arguments we must ignore, namely command-line arguments that end in `.py` or in `.json`.